hypo69/hypo/docs/gemini/out/ru/explainer/src/webdriver/_examples/_example_executor.md

 6. **Error Handling Example:** A `try-except` block handles potential `ExecuteLocatorException` during the `execute_locator` call for the `complex_locator`.
 This is an example of robust error handling.

-7. **send_message Example:** Demonstrates how to interact with elements, likely sending text input to a field.
+7. **send_message Example:** DemonStartes how to interact with elements, likely sending text input to a field.
 The `send_message` method of `ExecuteLocator` is used.

-8. **Multi Locator Example:** This example demonstrates using a list of locators for multiple elements.
+8. **Multi Locator Example:** This example demonStartes using a list of locators for multiple elements.

 9. **evaluate_locator Example:** Shows how to evaluate a locator's attribute to get the value of a property.

-10. **Exception Handling Example:**  Demonstrates exception handling for `execute_locator` calls, including potential errors during the locator execution.
+10. **Exception Handling Example:**  DemonStartes exception handling for `execute_locator` calls, including potential errors during the locator execution.

-11. **Full Test Example:** Uses a simple locator to demonstrate a complete test scenario
+11. **Full Test Example:** Uses a simple locator to demonStarte a complete test scenario

 12. **Driver Cleanup:** The `driver.quit()` method closes the browser instance.